chevalinator/ReadingSummary/Poor Charlie Almanack - Charlie Munger/readme.md

 ---
 <br><br>
 __Non-equality__
-Another idea that T found important is that maximizing non-egality will often work wonders.
+Another idea that I found important is that maximizing non-egality will often work wonders.
 [...]
 I think the game of competitive life often requires maximizing the experience of the people who have the most aptitude and the most determination as learning machines.
 And if you want the very highest reaches of human acheivement, that's where you have to go.
 ---